 The Alberta Crown Prosecution Service (formerly Criminal Justice Division) conducts criminal prosecutions against accused persons, and strives for just and timely outcomes for accused persons, victims and the general public.

-An offence that falls under the Criminal Code of Canada or a provincial statute is prosecuted by the ACPS when there is a reasonable likelihood of conviction and the prosecution is in the public interest.
+An offence that falls under the Criminal Code or a provincial statute is prosecuted by the ACPS when there is a reasonable likelihood of conviction and the prosecution is in the public interest.

 The decision to prosecute or to discontinue a prosecution is among the most significant decisions that a Crown prosecutor can make.